 These objects act as a reference to the model.
-They work as a binding between controller and view.
+They work as a binding between the controller and the view.

 AngularJS defines several built-in services.
-For example, $https, used for making a XMLHttpRequests.
+For example, $https is used for making XMLHttpRequests.
 These are singleton objects that get instantiated only once in an application.

-It selects a subset of items from an array and returns a new array.
+It selects a subset of items from an array and returns a new collection.

 AngularJS provides the capability to extend HTML using new attributes called Directives.
 However, it also has a set of, built-in Directives.
 These Directives, provide the support of different useful functionalities to an application. <ng-app>, <ng-init>, and <ng-model> are some of the widely used Directives.
 We can even create Directives ourselves in AngularJS.

-These are the rendered view that a user sees in the browser.
+These are the rendered views that a user sees in the browser.
 It gets the information from the controller and model.
-It can be a single file (like index.html) or multiple views in one page.
+It can be a single file (like index.html) or multiple views on one page.